 You can purchase a tablet with installment pricing, but tablets are not eligible for the Early Upgrade Program.

-8) When I turn in my Smartphone after 18 months and get a new one, what's the length of my new installment plan?
+8) When I turn in my Smartphone and get a new one, what's the length of my new installment plan?

 When you trade in your Smartphone, no further installments are billed for the original Smartphone.
 You'll start over with a new installment plan on your new Smartphone.
 Currently, available installment plans are 20 months with a 12 payment upgrade, 24 months with an 18 payment upgrade, and 30 months with a 24 payment upgrade.

 9) Will I be able to pay off my Smartphone early?

 10) What payments are due if I cancel my wireless service?

 The remaining balance on your installment agreement becomes due.

-11) What if I don't want to turn in my device after 18 months and I want to keep it?
+11) What if I don't want to turn in my device and I want to keep it?

-12) What if the device isn't in good working condition when it's time to trade it in at 18 months?
+12) What if the device isn't in good working condition when it's time to upgrade early and trade it in?